 Choosing a specific area of expertise

-You can have a lucrative career in data science field.
+You can have a lucrative career in the Data Science field.
 Traditionally, you can start from a bachelor’s level degree in data science, which can land you a job like data visualization specialist, market research analyst, and management analyst.
 From there, you can choose to do a specific Masters program on ML algorithm developer, data engineer or stats.
 To further your expertise, you may pursue a doctorate degree as a data scientist.

 If you get certified, it makes you more marketable as a data scientist.
 Data Science Certification from a reputed institute like AnalytixLabs is highly regarded in the industry and under the aegis of seasoned mentors prove to be a worthy career investment with high ROI.